Euthanasia and assisted suicide in Canada: Criticism

 In 2021, the United Nations Human Rights Council's special rapporteur on the rights of persons with disabilities criticized Bill C-7 and assisted death in general, for undermining both disabled people's equal right to live and their ability to autonomously access support to continue living.
 In 2025, a UN report recommended disqualifying non-terminal patients from being eligible for euthanasia.
 An estimated 25% of disabled Canadian adults live in poverty.
 Money available through social programs differs across provinces, but is often below the poverty threshold: New Brunswick offers the least at $705 per month and Alberta offers the most at $1,685 per month.

 In an August 2023 paper, Medical Assistance in Dying, Palliative Care, Safety, and Structural Vulnerability, the authors argued that while socioeconomic deprivation drives mortality to a large degree, it does not drive medical assistance in dying to any substantial degree.
 Another 2023 paper, The Realities of Medical Assistance in Dying in Canada, concluded that "The Canadian MAiD regime is lacking the safeguards, data collection, and oversight necessary to protect Canadians against premature death."
+A 2025 paper concluded that Track 2 MAID recipients in the province of Ontario exhibited similar patterns to Track 1 MAID recipients in terms of economic dependency and situational vulnerability, and that their income did not significantly differ from decedents who died naturally according to socioeconomic data of MAID recipients from the Office of the Chief Coroner for Ontario.

 In certain cases, family members are not informed that their relative has died through MAID, as individuals have a right to medical privacy.
 While standard reviews of MAID cases may be conducted, Canada's process has been criticized for lacking regional panels and oversight processes that other countries with legal euthanasia provide.

 Impact on the impoverished

 After the repeal of the reasonably foreseeable requirement in Bill C-7, writers for The Spectator, Jacobin, and Global News have argued that many might opt into euthanasia because of poverty.
 Critics believe that a lack of social spending structurally places these people in poverty, and then introduces MAID as a way out, citing issues like insufficient welfare for disabled people and unconstitutionally long waiting times for healthcare as evidence that those who are disabled and impoverished do not have enough support to survive.

-An analysis piece from The Spectator, their most popular article in 2022, stated that the Canadian government sees MAID as a more economical alternative to investments in social programs and welfare.
+An analysis piece from The Spectator, their most popular article in 2022, argued that the Canadian government sees MAID as a more economical alternative to investments in social programs and welfare.
 The Canadian Parliamentary Budget Officer released a report claiming the old MAID policies will save Canada $86.9 million per year and that Bill C-7 will save an additional $62 million per year.
 There have also been intersectional issues raised with MAID relating to higher rates of poverty in marginalized communities, lack of social support, and ableism and racism in the medical community.